Optic neuritis: OCT

+VEP

+Visual evoked potential (VEP) is a sensitive test that measures the P100 latency of axonal transmission along the optic nerve.
+The P100 latency typically peaks at 100 milliseconds after visual stimulus presentation, and a prolonged P100 latency suggests abnormal conduction along this pathway which confirms the presence of optic neuropathy.

 Treatment

+Many patients see full recovery but some see some lasting effects.

+Steroids

+High dose steroids may be given intravenously (IV) or orally, though IV steroids such as methylprednisolone are typically recommended.
+Studies, including the Optic Neuritis Treatment Trial (ONTT), support such a guideline based on the statistically significant outcomes showing the efficacy of this treatment modality in restoring visual acuity and lessening ON's other associated symptoms.

 In most MS-associated optic neuritis, visual function spontaneously improves over 2–3 months, and there is evidence that corticosteroid treatment does not affect the long term outcome.
 However, for optic neuritis that is not MS-associated (or atypical optic neuritis) the evidence is less clear and therefore the threshold for treatment with intravenous corticosteroids is lower.
 Intravenous corticosteroids also reduce the risk of developing MS in the following two years in patients with MRI lesions; but this effect disappears by the third year of follow up.

 Paradoxically, oral administration of corticosteroids in this situation may lead to more recurrent attacks than in non-treated patients (though oral steroids are generally prescribed after the intravenous course, to wean the patient off the medication).
 This effect of corticosteroids seems to be limited to optic neuritis and has not been observed in other diseases treated with corticosteroids.

 A Cochrane systematic review studied the effect of corticosteroids for treating people with acute optic neuritis.
 Specific corticosteroids studied included intravenous and oral methylprednisone, and oral prednisone.
 The authors conclude that current evidence does not show a benefit of either intravenous or oral corticosteroids for rate of recovery of vision (in terms of visual acuity, contrast sensitivity, or visual fields).
 There are a number of reasons why this might be the case.

+Immunosuppressants

+Immunosuppressants may also be used in treatment.

+Pain relief

+Pain relief may also be used.

 Epidemiology

-Optic neuritis typically affects young adults ranging from 18–45 years of age, with a mean age of 30–35 years.
+Optic neuritis typically affects young adults ranging 18–45 years of age, with a mean age of 30–35 years.
 There is a strong female predominance.
-The annual incidence is approximately 5/100,000, with a prevalence estimated to be 115/100,000.
+The annual incidence is approximately 5/100,000, with a prevalence estimated to be 115/100,000 (0.12%).